 Step 4: Analyze Your Diagram

-After coming up with the sub-causes, spend some moments reviewing the diagram as a whole.
+After coming up with the sub-causes, spend some time reviewing the diagram as a whole.
 Check if the concerns raised and the needs identified are admissible.
 Ascertain which items are most critical to the business and which need real-time action.
 Order the problems in terms of priority and urgency.
 In this regard, you can delve deeper into the causes of a certain problem to analyze its legitimacy as a problem.
-For example, in the case of low employee productivity, you can interview or administer questionnaires to the employees and concerned parties.
+For example, in the case of low employee productivity, you could interview or administer questionnaires to employees and concerned parties to validate your findings.

 Step 5: Develop Your Action Plan

-After describing your problem, knowing its causes and sub-causes and ascertaining its legitimacy and priority, the last task is to develop an action plan.
+After describing your problem; knowing its causes and sub-causes; and ascertaining its legitimacy and priority; the last task is to develop an action plan.
 This plan should embody the necessary remedies to the identified problems.
-It should assist you in resolving, mitigating and addressing the problems that your business is facing.
+It should assist you in resolving, mitigating and addressing the problems your business is facing.
 We can authoritatively say that it helps you come up with viable business solutions.

 Is Cause & Effect Analysis Effective?

-The cause and effect analysis or the fishbone diagram is only as effective as the people who use it to find business solutions.
-At the face of it, it is just like any other tool of business analysis.
-Thus, it needs an able and astute professional, business leader and entrepreneur to make it effective.
+Cause and effect analysis is only as effective as the people who use it to find business solutions.
+On the face of it, it is just like any other problem solving tool but it needs an able and astute professional, business leader and entrepreneur to make it effective.
 If you meet this description, then the tool will be effective in your business.
-However, if you feel that you may slack in the process, engage an able leader who is familiar with the tool to assist you in applying it to your business.
+However, if you feel you need some assistance, engage an able practitioner who is familiar with the tool to assist you in applying it.

-The cause and effect analysis is indeed a quintessential tool for problem identification and resolution in your business.
-Use it to find the most viable solutions, come up with better business visualizations and lastly enhance the problem-solving process in your business.
+Cause and effect analysis is indeed a quintessential tool for problem identification and resolution.
+Use it to find the most viable solutions, come up with business visualisations of existing problems and lastly, enhance the problem-solving process in your business.

-How has this analysis helped your business?
+How has this helped your business?
 Share with us.

 Lucas Cappel is an educator and a freelance writer from Ohio.
 Besides working as a tutor, he writes analytical articles and recently was part of a team that analysed cause and effect research topics.
-In his free time Lucas enjoys reading about philosophy and listening to classic rock.
+In his free time, Lucas enjoys reading philosophy and listening to classic rock.